kivy/kivy/doc/sources/gettingstarted/properties.rst

     class MyClass(EventDispatcher):
         numeric_var = NumericProperty(1)

-Theses properties implement the `Observer pattern
+Theses properties implement the `Observer pattern.
 <http://en.wikipedia.org/wiki/Observer_pattern>`_.
 You can:

-- Allow manipulating your widgets in kv language more easily
+- Allow the easier manipulation of your widgets in kv language
 - Automatically observe any changes and dispatch functions/code accordingly
 - Check and validate values
 - Optimize memory management